+Some people with higher incomes do not qualify for Chapter 7 but are still eligible for bankruptcy.
+A Chapter 13 is a good option for debtors who can afford a predictable monthly payment.
 While you are in a Chapter 13 debt repayment plan, creditors may not pursue collection actions against you, and they are required by a federal bankruptcy court to adhere to the terms of the repayment plan.
 Because the plan is designed with your budget in mind, you will never experience sudden jumps or changes to your repayment amount.
-The goal is for you to have a predictable monthly payment that you will continue to pay for the duration of your repayment plan period.

 Chapter 13 typically takes longer to complete and entails more requirements than Chapter 7; however, it is better if you have a consistent source of income and specific assets you wish to retain, such as a home or a small business.

 Debt consolidation done safely: While many businesses claim to offer debt consolidation services, they often make matters worse for their indebted clients.
-By hiring Alia Khan as your legal representative, you can be sure of having a knowledgeable advocate who will work for your goals and help you become debt-free in a safe and secure legal framework of a Chapter 13 repayment plan.
+You can still be sued even while making payments to these types of companies.
+You can never be sued while in a Chapter 13 bankruptcy approved by the federal court.

 Saving your vehicle from repossession: If your car is in danger of being repossessed, a Chapter 13 bankruptcy will stop the finance company from repossessing your car.
 Your past-due payments and the entire balance on your vehicle loan will be consolidated into your Chapter 13 repayment plan which you will complete within five years.
 The vehicle finance company will no longer be able to repossess your car, and you will no longer have to make direct payments to the finance company.
 The only payment to be made is to your Chapter 13 trustee.